 In Florida, a driver can be liable for damages in an accident even if they were only partially at fault.
 If you drive with illegal headlights that contribute to an accident this could subject you to liability even if your blame is minimal, it’s called comparative negligence.

-So if you install illegal HID / LED headlights on your vehicle and go driving in Tampa Florida; then lets say the driver who is coming toward you who is speeding gets blinded by your lights; he swerves off the road and hits a natural gas line that was improperly installed too close to the side of the road; the gas leaks out and a 20 square mile area around Tampa has to be evacuated; then the gas explodes and does 5 billion dollars in damage.
-Well even if your illegal lights are found only to be 1% at fault, the other driver is found 49% at fault and the Gas Company is found 50% at fault….you will be liable for 50 MILLION DOLLARS!
-Now that’s an extreme case, but what if someone is killed or injured severely, what if a child is hurt, you don’t want to have been even 1% to blame for such a tragedy that could easily have been avoided.
-Be smart and drive with legal lights, and if you raise your vehicle…lower your headlights aim!
+Let’s say you install illegal HID or LED headlights on your vehicle and go driving in Tampa, Florida, and the driver who is coming toward you, who is also speeding, gets blinded by your lights.
+He swerves off the road and hits a natural gas line that was improperly installed too close to the side of the road; the gas leaks out and a 20-square-mile area around Tampa has to be evacuated.
+Then, the gas explodes and does 5 billion dollars in damage.
+Well, even if your illegal lights are found only to be 1 percent at fault, the other driver is found 49 percent at fault and the gas company is found 50 percent at fault, you will be liable for 50 million dollars!
+Now that’s an extreme case, but what if someone is killed or injured severely?
+What if a child is hurt?
+You don’t want to have been even 1 percent to blame for a tragedy that could easily have been avoided.
+Be smart and drive with legal lights, and if you raise your vehicle, lower your headlights’ aim!

 And if you must have those super bright headlights, make sure they were factory installed.

-Tip: if you live or drive under conditions that need super bright lighting, install an auxiliary light system, and use it only when it will not effect other drivers.
+Tip: if you live or drive under conditions that need super bright lighting, install an auxiliary light system and use it only when it will not affect other drivers.

-If you or a loved one has been involved in an accident caused by illegal or improperly adjusted headlights click here https://www.brookslawgroup.com/aop/florida-auto-accident-injuries/.
+If you or a loved one has been involved in an accident caused by illegal or improperly adjusted headlights click here.